jaspergrunion/CSVtoDF/README.md

 Frequency counts for 'gender': {Female=160}

-// Filter females to records with status "Other" Dataframe femalesOther = myDF.filterRows("gender", "=", "Female").filterRows("status", "=", "Other");
+// Filter to "Female" with status "Other"
+Dataframe femalesOther = myDF.filterRows("gender", "=", "Female").filterRows("status", "=", "Other");
 femalesOther.describe();
 femalesOther.freqCounts("gender");